 Make trading in your car a smooth process by going step by step.

 1. Find out how much your car is worth

-Rather than wait to find out what the dealer thinks, do some research at home to get a sense of your current car’s value.
+Rather than waiting to find out what the dealer thinks, do some research to get a sense of your current car’s value.
 There are plenty of online appraisal tools, such as Kelley Blue Book, to help you determine the worth of your car.
-Rather than rely on basic details — make, model, year and mileage — use a tool that can offer a deeper sense of the dollars your car will command based on additional features.
+Don’t just rely on basic details — make, model, year and mileage — use a tool that can offer a deeper sense of the dollars your car will command based on additional features.